orion343dream/Native-Finance-Mobile-Application-By-React-Native/README.md

-Got it 👍

-That error happens when GitHub parses your `README.md` front-matter like YAML.
-The problem is usually caused by **using `>` or `|` at the start of a line** without proper Markdown fencing.

-In the version I gave you, the culprit is here:

 ```md
 > **Your all-in-one personal finance companion** — built with **Expo + React Native**, powered by **Firebase**, and designed with a clean modular service architecture.
 ```